TL;DR

 Other valuable features to look out for are:

 - Terminal Illness Benefit: This is included as standard on most term policies.
-It pays out the death benefit early if you are diagnosed with a terminal illness and have less than 12 months to live, allowing you to get your financial affairs in order.
+It may pay out the death benefit early if you are diagnosed with a terminal illness and have less than 12 months to live, allowing you to get your financial affairs in order.

 Beyond the Basics: Other Protection Policies to Consider